drensin/YTWatchLaterAI/USER_MANUAL.md

 *   **Connect Your YouTube Account:** Securely link your YouTube account to access your playlists.
 *   **View & Manage Playlists:** See all your YouTube playlists in one place.
 *   **AI-Powered Chat:** Get video suggestions and discuss the content of your playlists with an intelligent AI.
+*   **Live "Thinking" Process:** See the AI's internal thought process in real-time as it works on your query.
 *   **Subscription Feed Integration:** Optionally include recent videos from your YouTube subscriptions in AI suggestions.
 *   **Personalized Experience:** The AI tailors suggestions based on the content of your selected playlist and preferences.